opensupporter/osdi-docs/canvassing_efforts.md

 This page defines the Canvassing Effort resource.

-Canvassing Efforts represent shifts in door-to-door canvassing or phone banking, containing information about its start and end time, people to be canvassed or called, and a [Script](scripts.html) that is used for the shift.
+Canvassing Efforts represent specific canvassing/phone banking events planned for a specific time period.
+The resource contains information about start and end time, people to be canvassed or called, and a [Script](scripts.html) that is used for the effort.

 ### Sections